Migrate from Heroku to Render

 • Your datastore's name

-• The region where you want to host the datastore
+• The where you want to host the datastore

-• Render offers a free instance type for both PostgreSQL and Redis to help you get started.
+• Free instance types are available for Render Postgres and Key Value to help you get started.
 See details.

-• Start with a small amount of storage (1 GB or 5 GB) for testing.
-You can increase storage later at any time.
+• Feel free to start with a small amount of storage (1 GB or 5 GB) for testing.
+You can increase a database's storage later, but only once every 12 hours.

 3. Click the Create button.